Guide

 01

-The Employees State Insurance Act, 1948 applies to factories with 10 or more employees and to shops, restaurants, hotels, cinemas, IT companies, and other service establishments with 10 or more employees in states where the Act has been extended.
+The Employees State Insurance Act, 1948 applies to factories with 10 or more employees and to shops, restaurants, hotels, cinemas, IT companies, and other service establishments with 10 or more employees.
 As of 2025, ESI coverage has been extended to all states and union territories in India.

 Source: Section 1(5), Employees State Insurance Act, 1948; ESIC Circulars on coverage extension